 Neural networks models are typically developed in a framework such as TensorFlow.
 For deployment, the network must be quantized and compiled into a command stream suitable for executing on the NPU.
 A runtime executing on a host microcontroller schedules command streams on the NPU.
-Any TFL $\mu$ operators that do not map to the NPU, the external host microcontroller executes in software.
+Any TFL μ operators that do not map to the NPU, the external host microcontroller executes in software.

-This manual does not cover the capabilities of software.
-See the following project for further information on related software: https://review.mlplatform.org/plugins/gitiles/ml/ethos-u/ethos-u.
+This manual does not cover the capabilities of the software.
+For more information about the related software, see the following project: https://gitlab.arm.com/artificial-intelligence/ethos-u/ethos-u.